 Summer was momentarily suspended on the night of Wednesday, December 14th in favour of a winter’s chill.
-While it wasn’t ideal weather for outdoor cinema, the cold provided a fitting ambiance for the screening of 2003’s Elf, presented by Cinema Pop Up who are currently touring Victoria screening cinematic treasures of new and old.
-Despite being only thirteen-years-old, the Will Ferrell comedy has become somewhat of a modern Christmas classic among contemporary audiences, and after finally seeing it for myself this past week at Traralgon’s Victory Park I can understand the appeal.
+While it wasn’t ideal weather for outdoor cinema, the cold provided a fitting ambience for the screening of 2003’s Elf, presented by Cinema Pop Up, who are currently touring Victoria, screening cinematic treasures of new and old.
+Despite being only thirteen years old, the Will Ferrell comedy has become somewhat of a modern Christmas classic among contemporary audiences, and after finally seeing it for myself this past week at Traralgon’s Victory Park, I can understand the appeal.

-I’m sure to many that the idea of a man raised by Santa’s elves traveling to New York City in search of his biological father initially sounds a little absurd, but surprising it works.
-This off-the-wall festive fantasy celebrates a larger than life individual who lives and breathes Christmas in every waking moment, impacting those around him ultimately for the better.
-Will Ferrell embodies a child-like persona as the film’s star, Buddy, in a performance that has gone on to almost define the now veteran comedic actor, cementing Elf as staple of seasonal viewing.
-Supporting characters do a wonderful job playing it straight to their lead’s zany antics, most notably James Caan as Buddy’s alleged father Walter, a selfish book publisher and Zooey Deschanel as un-enthused department store employee, Jovie.
+I’m sure to many that the idea of a man raised by Santa’s elves travelling to New York City in search of his biological father initially sounds a little absurd, but surprisingly it works.
+This off-the-wall festive fantasy celebrates a larger-than-life individual who lives and breathes Christmas in every waking moment, impacting those around him ultimately for the better.
+Will Ferrell embodies a childlike persona as the film’s star, Buddy, in a performance that has gone on to almost define the now-veteran comedic actor, cementing Elf as a staple of seasonal viewing.
+Supporting characters do a wonderful job playing it straight to their lead’s zany antics, most notably James Caan as Buddy’s alleged father Walter, a selfish book publisher and Zooey Deschanel as unenthused department store employee Jovie.

 ELF